 Around EGP 104 million in donations were raised over the past 8 years through MegaKheir, a blend of the Greek word Mega (great) and the Arabic word Kheir (good), which currently generates more than 95 percent of Egypt’s mobile donations.

 TA Telecom launched MegaKheir as a charity arm in August 2010, marking the country’s first mobile donations platform.

 Around 3.7 million mobile users have donated through MegaKheir since its inception either through text messages in increments of EGP 5 to a designated short-code or through the mobile application, with every donation deducted from users’ mobile credit or charged to their monthly bill.

 The status of mobile donations in Egypt

 “The culture of giving is still strong in Egypt.
 People are giving to charity even when they are making ends meet.
 Fewer people donated last year, but those who did gave more.
 Those who are capable of donating were more conscious of the impact of tougher economic conditions and have done more to support others,” said Sherif Radi, Chief Operating Officer of TA Telecom.

 Civil society heroes

-“The slight drop in donations is not that significant given the considerable increase in prices, which affected NGOs working on health, education, poverty, disability and people in debt.
-It only costs EGP 5 to donate to charity through mobile but people are aware that this simple amount is causing a ripple effect, generating millions to Egyptian charities who are in desperate need for such help,” said Maissera Ellaithy, who heads MegaKheir at TA Telecom.
+“The slight drop in donations is not that significant given the price increase, which affected NGOs working on health, education, poverty, disability, and people in debt.
+It only costs EGP 5 to donate to charity through mobile.
+Still, people are aware that this simple amount is causing a ripple effect, generating millions for Egyptian charities who are in desperate need of such help,” said Maissera Ellaithy, who heads MegaKheir at TA Telecom.